-There are two forms that assist staff with recording services provided by staff within the Child Development Department.
+There are two forms that assist staff with recording services provided by staff within the Early Learning and Care Department.
 These forms are to be used only within the department and are not designed to be used to record services provided by outside agencies.

-"Record of Follow-up Services - Child/Family" is used to record:
+"Record of Follow-up Services" is used to record:

-- Screener: This form will be used by resource teachers and social workers to record services provided in response to a child's low score on a screener or a "Request for Internal Services" form.
+- Screenings: This form will be used by resource teacher and coordinators to record services provided in response to a child's low score on a screener or a "Request for Internal Services" form.
 After review by the classroom teacher, a copy will be filed in the child's file. - Case Management: This form will be used by the Case Management Team to record discussion held and/or services provided regarding a child and/or family.
-After review by the classroom teacher, a copy will be filed in the child's file. - Family Partnership Agreement: This form will be used by Child Development support staff (primarily SCLs) to record services provided in response to a child and/or family participating in the family partnership agreement process.
-After review by the classroom teacher, a copy will be filed in the child's file. - Request for Internal Services: This form will be used by Child Development support staff to record services provided in response to a Request for Internal Services form.
+After review by the classroom teacher, a copy will be filed in the child's file. - Family Partnership Agreement: This form will be used by Early Learning and Care support staff (primarily Clerk) to record services provided in response to a child and/or family participating in the family partnership agreement process.
+After review by the classroom teacher, a copy will be filed in the child's file. - Request for Internal Services: This form will be used by Early Learning and Care support staff to record services provided in response to a Request for Internal Services form.
 After review by the classroom teacher, a copy will be filed in the child's file. - Other: Support staff will use this form to record "other" services provided